Counterfactual Representation Learning with Balancing Weights: EXPERIMENTS

-\textbf{Benefit of weighted IPM regularization} We seek to understand the benefit of the weighted IPM term in our objective formulation.
+We seek to understand the benefit of the weighted IPM term in our objective formulation.
 We make this comparison by taking the difference between the best $\sqrt{\epsilon_{\textup{PEHE},p}}$ across all values of $\alpha$ (\textit{i.e.}, the plots shown in Figure \ref{fig:min_alpha_clean}), and the $\sqrt{\epsilon_{\textup{PEHE},p}}$ for $\alpha=0$ (\textit{i.e.}, without the IPM term).
-The benefit of using the weighted IPM term vs. an unweighted IPM term is immediately visible from Figure \ref{fig:IPM_ablation_clean}, especially in cases of high imbalance.
+The benefit of using the weighted IPM term vs. an unweighted IPM term is immediately visible from Figure \ref{fig:IPM_ablation_clean}, especially in cases of moderate to high imbalance.
 A likely explanation for this is that the IPM term is attempting to match the \textit{weighted} distributions in representation space rather than the unweighted ones, which means it is less prone to ``erasing'' information from confounders.
+Finally, the IPM term when $\Tilde{\gamma}$=0 should theoretically be 0, since the treatment and control covariate distributions are the same.
+However, there still may be imbalance between the drawn \textit{samples}, but the Wasserstein distance would vanish with increasing sample size \citep{sriperumbudur2009integral}.